tvlearn/evo/examples/feature-learning/README.md

   --sort_gfs            Whether to visualize learned generative fields according to prior activation (default: False)
 ```

 For distributed execution on multiple CPU cores (requires MPI to be installed), run with `mpirun -n <n_proc> python ...`.
-For example, to run the EBSC example on four cores, run:
+For example, to use four cores, run:

 ```bash
 mpirun -n 4 python main.py